-3. "Whether the doctrine applies depends on the unique factual circumstances of each case."
+Id. - 3.
+"Whether the doctrine applies depends on the unique factual circumstances of each case."
 Id.
 "In determining if the doctrine applies, we focus not on the intention of the parties, but rather on whether the defendant has been unjustly enriched."

+- 4. "Moreover, the most significant element of the doctrine is whether the enrichment of the defendant is unjust."

 Id.

-4. "Moreover, the most significant element of the doctrine is whether the enrichment of the defendant is unjust."
-Id.
 "The doctrine does not apply simply because the defendant may have benefited as a result of the actions of the plaintiff."
-Id.

-5. Defendant Caroline L. Smith has been unjustly enriched by retaining the down money provided by the Plaintiffs, after breaching the agreement of sale, and using said funds to pay bills.
-However, the Plaintiffs are not entitled to damages because the two thousand dollars (\$2,000) in down money has been returned to them.
+Id. - 5.
+Defendant Caroline L. Smith has been unjustly enriched by retaining the down money provided by the Plaintiffs, after breaching the agreement of sale, and using said funds to pay bills.
+However, the Plaintiffs are not entitled to damages because the two thousand dollars (\$2,000) in down money has been refunded to them via check drawn on the account of Roberti & Roberti, LLC.
 (See Defendant's Exhibit 1).